 Canned or dried, either way, you can’t go wrong with this basic food staple that packs a punch of protein!
 And they are so easy to turn into Homemade Refried Beans!

 This is probably one of the most frugal pantry items and very versatile too, plus a little bit makes a lot.
-It can stand alone by itself as a side dish and of course is delicious in main dishes as well, such a our family favorite Speedy Spanish Rice and Ground Beef Skillet.
+It can stand alone by itself as a side dish and of course, is delicious in main dishes as well, such our family favorite Speedy Spanish Rice and Ground Beef Skillet.
 I’ve experimented with quite a few varieties of rice and our favorites are Jasmine and Basmati.
 Both have a great flavor/texture and cook quickly too.

 We don’t eat a lot of pasta, but I still like to keep it on hand because it’s a great way to create quick, filling, inexpensive meals.